Synapticplastic/PET/README.md

 1. One option is to type `PET_AI_viewer(params)` where `params` is loaded in advance from the output folder's `params_step_5.mat` file.
 2. The other option is to copy the viewer file into the output folder, navigate there in Matlab, and type `PET_AI_viewer()`.

 **NOTE!
 The viewer will demonstrate results in "anatomical" orientation (right is right, left is left).
-The cluster image files (`cluster_1.nii` etc), however, will stay aligned with the original T1w image file.**
+The actual image files (e.g., `MNI_cluster_1.nii` etc) will preserve the original T1w laterality but not orientation (i.e., they will be rotated).
+Only the burn-in output ([below](#exporting-results-to-dicom)) remains aligned with the original T1w image file.**

 ### EDITING THE REPORT